If you are, or are going to be a college student, you have many options when it comes to getting health insurance coverage while keeping costs low.

 You may think that as a college-bound young adult the health insurance options that are available to you before and after you arrive on campus are pretty limited.

-The fact is, though, that due in large part to the Affordable Care Act—also commonly referred to as the ACA or "Obamacare"—students have a number of choices when it comes to covering their healthcare needs.
+The fact is that students have a number of choices when it comes to covering their healthcare needs.

 Here is what you need to know about the six most common options: